infinum/rails-handbook/Prince of Versions.md

 ## General
-Our APIs always have an endpoint for mobile clients to check what the latest and minimum version of their SDK is.
+[Prince of Versions](https://github.com/infinum/Android-Prince-of-Versions) is a library used by mobile API clients to determine the available application versions.
+It can see if there is an update available or if the client has an outdated application still running on their device.

-They are using a library called [Prince of Versions](https://github.com/infinum/Android-Prince-of-Versions) to achieve that, and if the current version is deprecated the library will notify the user to update their app.
+Prince of Versions contains the minimum and the latest version of the application that is suitable to use with the current API server.
+It is useful for mobile clients when mandatory updates are required due to security purposes or API incompatibilities.

-This file is only used in production, since we keep our staging builds on [Infinum Labs](https://labs.infinum.co/).
+The library contacts the server requesting the file with the version information.
+It is used only in production, since we keep our staging builds on [Infinum Labs](https://labs.infinum.co/).

 ## Name
 Our current convention for naming that file is `mobile-versions.json`